• Student Portal

 Course content

-Our Certificate II course is delivered in a clustered format.
+Our ACM20121 Certificate II in Animal Care course is delivered in a clustered format.
 This means you can work through the theoretical and practical components including assessments of your course in a streamlined and efficient manner.
 Our delivery method gives you an opportunity to progress quickly and complete your course sooner.

 All students must complete the following core units: